Current Student Collaborations Participants

 Psyche Inspired is a program that brings undergraduate students from any discipline or major together to share the excitement, innovation, and scientific and engineering content of NASA’s Psyche mission with the public in new ways through artistic and creative works.
 These works are posted in the gallery above and highlighted on Twitter, Facebook, and Instagram.
 View the full resolution images in the image gallery.
-ASU undergraduate Brooke Owen is the student manager of Psyche Inspired, assisted by ASU undergraduate Kaxandra Nessi.
+ASU undergraduate Kaxandra Nessi is the student manager of Psyche Inspired.
+Brooke Owen was the former student manager from 2017-2019.
 This year’s Psyche Inspired cohort is known as the Cobalt Class.

 Read a feature about Psyche Inspired in Eos.

 Psyche Inspired was piloted at ASU during the 2017-2018 academic year.
 The following academic year, Psyche Inspired expanded nationally!
 The works from each Psyche Inspired cohort (known as the Titanium Class) are collected in a downloadable book that tells the story of Psyche through musical scores, sculptures, painting, 3-D models, photography, acrylic art, needlepoint, stop-motion films, and mixed media.